-For Sen (1992, pp. 102-116), poverty is not low well-being but the inability to pursue well-being because of the lack of economic means.
-He argues against relying only on poverty percentage or headcount approach (H) to measure poverty and deprivation, the approach of World Bank economists, Ahluwalia, Carter, and Chenery (1979, pp. 299-341).
-As Blackwood and Lynch (1994, p.
-569) assert in their criticism of Ahluwalia et al.: "Poverty does not end abruptly once an additional dollar of income raises a family's (or individual's) income beyond a discretely defined poverty line.
-It is more accurate to conceive of poverty as a continuous function of varying gradation."
+Sen's welfare theory relies not on individuals' attainments (of basic needs) but individuals' capabilities, an approach he believes can draw on a richer information base.
+From a feasible capability set, Sen focuses on a small number of basic functionings central to wellbeing.
+For Sen, living consists of the effective freedom of a person to achieve states of beings and doings, or a vector of functionings.
+He does not assign particular weights to these functionings, as wellbeing is a 'broad and partly opaque concept', which is intrinsically ambiguous.
+Sen focuses on a small number of basic functionings central to wellbeing, such as being adequately nourished, avoiding premature mortality, appearing in public without shame, being happy, and being free.
+This freedom to attain, rather than the functionings themselves, is the primary goal, meaning that capability does not correlate closely to attainment, such as income.
+One example is life expectancy, a proxy for health, which, at 77 years, is as high for Costa Rica as for the USA, which has an income per head nine times as high.
+Moreover, men in the Harlem district of New York City, despite the capability sets and choices available to the US society, have less chance of living to 40 years than men in Bangladesh.
+This is not because Harlem has a lower GNP per capita than Bangladesh, Sen explains, but because of the high urban crime rate, inadequacy of medical attention, racism, and other factors that reduce Harlem's basic attainments.
+Although people in Harlem have a greater command of resources than those in Bangladesh, the costs of social functionings, which include avoiding public shame and participating in the life of the community, are higher for Harlem residents (as well as USA residents generally, Sen argues) than for Bangladeshis.12 approach of World Bank economists, Ahluwalia et al. (1979: 299-341).
+As Blackwood and Lynch (1994: 569) assert in their criticism of Ahluwalia et al., 'poverty does not end abruptly once an additional dollar of income raises a family's (or individual's) income beyond a discretely defined poverty line.
+It is more accurate to conceive of poverty as a continuous function of varying gradation'.
 In addition to (H), Sen contends, we need an income-gap approach (I), which measures the additional income needed to bring the poor up to the level of the poverty line, and the distribution of income or Gini coefficient (G) among the poor.
-Combining G, H, and I, which together represent the Sen measure for assessing the seriousness of absolute poverty, satisfies Sen's three axioms for a poverty index: (1) the focus axiom, which stipulates that the measure depend only on the incomes of the poor, (2) the monotonicity axiom, which requires that the poverty index increase when the incomes of the poor decrease, and (3) the weak transfer axiom, which requires that the poverty measure be sensitive to changes in the income distribution of the poor (so that a transfer of income from a lower-income poor household to a higher-income household increases the index).
+Combining G, H, and I, which together represent the Sen measure for assessing the seriousness of absolute poverty, satisfies Sen's three axioms for a poverty index: (1) the focus axiom, which stipulates that the measure depend only on the incomes of the poor; (2) the monotonicity axiom, which requires that the poverty index increase when the incomes of the poor decrease; and (3) the weak transfer axiom, which requires that the poverty measure be sensitive to changes in the income distribution of the poor (so that a transfer of income from a lower income poor household to a higher income household increases the index).